Tabak Maaz

 Tips & Secrets

-- Boiling the ribs in milk is the absolute secret to achieving the traditional tender and rich professional flavor.
+- Boiling the ribs in milk is the absolute secret to achieving the traditional tender and rich flavor.

 - Slow-frying in pure ghee is crucial; it ensures the ribs turn golden and crispy without becoming tough.